 For Tennesseans who have Medicare and limited income, TennCare administers three Medicare Savings Programs (MSPs) that help pay Medicare premiums and cost-sharing under federal authority at 42 USC § 1396a(a)(10)(E) and § 1396d(p).
 These are not full TennCare Medicaid, they're targeted Medicare premium-and-deductible assistance funded through Medicaid using SSI-related ABD income methodology (not MAGI).

-- QI (Qualifying Individual), income between 120% and 135% FPL plus the $20 disregard ($1,816/month individual / $2,455/month couple).
-Pays the Part B premium only and is funded by a capped federal allotment under 42 USC § 1396u-3 at 100% FMAP, so it's first-come, first-served.
-QI eligibility is statutorily mutually exclusive with full TennCare, CHOICES dual-eligibles cannot get QI but may qualify as full-benefit QMB-Plus or SLMB-Plus.
+• QI (Qualifying Individual), income between 120% and 135% of the Federal Poverty Level plus the $20 disregard ($1,816/month individual / $2,455/month couple).
+Pays the Part B premium only, funded by a capped annual federal allotment to the state, so states approve applications first-come, first-served with priority to people who got QI benefits the previous year, and you must apply every year to stay in it.
+TennCare requires that a QI applicant not be enrolled in TennCare Medicaid or TennCare Standard, so CHOICES dual-eligibles cannot get QI but may qualify as full-benefit QMB Plus or SLMB-Plus.

 A senior who qualifies for both full TennCare (through CHOICES, for example) and an MSP becomes a "full-benefit dual eligible", sometimes called "QMB Plus" or "SLMB Plus", and gets both the MSP cost-sharing protection and the full TennCare benefit package.
 This is the most generous coverage combination in the system.